Okay. Roll up your sleeves!

 Let's skip C and go right to D!

-Part D came to the party late but very well received!
+Part D came to the party late but was very well received!

 That's a big difference and we'll discuss this when we compare them.